-Once we have received all the information and documents from you, we will issue your grant agreement and send it to you to be signed by authorised representatives of your organisation.
+Once we have received all the information and documents from you, we will issue your grant agreement and send it to you to be signed by a person authorised to represent your organisation.

 Once you have returned your signed grant agreement to us, a representative of Newcastle City Council will sign it and we will send you back your original.
 We expect that your project will start soon after signing the grant agreement (in line with the start date that you stated in your application form).